ceifa/steam-workshop/README.md

-# steam-ws - Download steam workshop items with a command
+# steam-ws - Easy workshop items download

+Download any workshop item with a simple command, it also extract it if needed, like `gma` and `bin` files.

 ## Installation